AISyLab/IterativeDLFramework/README.md

 )
 ```

 This way, the information displayed during training will provide the accuracy for the whole attack set, instead per scalar multiplication (or modular exponentiation) trace.
-After the framework finished the execution, the following method returns the final label for each sub-trace in the full attack set, for all iterations:
+After the framework finishes the execution, the following method returns the final label for each sub-trace in the full attack set, for all iterations:

 ```python
 labels_dl = framework.get_labels_dl()